Current Music Students

 Within the music department students can complete multiple Bachelor of Music (BMus) concentrations, but these are not considered “double majors” as the degrees overlap by more than 50%.
 Students who complete multiple concentrations will be awarded one Bachelor of Music degree with multiple concentrations outlined in degree notes.
 Students cannot complete the Bachelor of Arts in Music along with a Bachelor of Music concentration.

 Eligible students can take our music core equivalency assessments to place or “test out” of one or more core classes.
 Eligible students will have completed college courses in music theory, aural skills, and/or keyboarding skills, or earned a 3 or higher on the AP Music Theory Exam.
-Assessments are given to students after being accepted via an Entrance & Scholarship Audition.
+Assessments are given to students after being accepted via an Music Admission and Scholarship Audition.
 Most incoming students will complete these assessments before their summer orientation sessions.
 Students who join mid-year will schedule assessments on an individual basis.

 The Department of Music offers HUM or AGCM GURs during the summer.
 At this time, we do not offer core music classes, ensembles, or lessons during the summer quarter.